Irreligion in Romania

+As of 2021, almost 85% are declared religious, of which about 73% are declared orthodox, 12% other religions, about 1% atheists or irreligious and about 14% declared nothing about religion.

 History

 Prior to Romania's independence from the Ottoman Empire, church and state were closely aligned.
 As an independent country, Romania was able to set its own religious policies, allowing for some level of separation of church and state.
 Freethought and anti-clericalism were imported to Romania from Western Europe in the mid-19th century.
 Proponents of freethought, such as Constantin Thiron and Panait Zosin of the University of Iasi, worked to spread the philosophy, though it remained relatively obscure in the country.
 One early debate over secularism in Romania was that of cremation; the Orthodox church opposed cremation and came into conflict with secular advocates of the practice until its legalization in 1936.

 Marxist atheism became prominent in Romania after the country fell under Communist rule in 1945.
 The Orthodox Church was severely restricted in its practices, and minor religions were banned entirely.
 Due to the prevalence of the Orthodox Church in Romanian society, state atheism was not implemented to the extent that it was in many other Communist countries.
 Instead, the Communist Party prioritized propaganda against religion in favor of Marxist science.
 Priests were also converted into propagandists and spies for the Communist regime.
 After the Communist regime fell in 1989, atheism was widely marginalized in Romania due to its associations with the terrors of Communism.
 Remus Cernea is seen as the leader of freethought and atheist belief in the early 21st century.